uhppoted/uhppoted-dll/README.md

 ### Installation

+Requirements:
+- Go v1.21+
+- (Windows only) _mingw_
+- (optional) make

-The DLL/shared lib/dylib has to be built from source and requires `Go`:
+The DLL/shared lib/dylib has to be built from source:

 ```
 git clone https://github.com/uhppoted/uhppoted-dll.git